Ranagol/webpage-template/readme.md

 - Username: your username defined in your .env
 - Password: your password defined in your .env
 - Port: 13306   <---- don't forget this!!

+### xdebug
+Xdebug is set to work.
+It works when the app runs through Docker, it will not work for your local Xammp + MySQL enviroment.

 ## 2.2 Run this app with PHP server for the first time